Fall is here — and this week’s Seattle weather will certainly feel like it

 There’s a chance of clearing on Wednesday, which is likely to be the driest day we see this week, he said.
 By Wednesday evening, however, the next frontal system will be moving into the region, bringing heavier and more widespread rain, DeFlitch said.

-All these fronts will be coming in from over the Pacific Ocean and will bring cooler temperatures that are expected to lower the freezing temperature from 10,000 feet elevation down to 3,000 feet, according to the weather service.
+All these fronts will be coming in from over the Pacific Ocean and will bring cooler temperatures that are expected to lower the freezing level from 10,000 feet elevation down to 3,000 feet, according to the weather service.
 That could mean fresh snow in the mountains if the forecast for precipitation remains unchanged.

 The three-month outlook for fall from the weather service’s Climate Prediction Center is that the coming season could be slightly warmer than usual, DeFlitch said.